 D: Oh cool, I will try to not let you starve and be as specific as possible.

 So tell me, why did you move to the Canary Islands?

 I’ve always wanted to run away, to live somewhere else.
-I’ve spent my whole life in Bratislava, and few years in Brno, Czech Republic, but I’ve always wanted to travel and see the world.
+I’ve spent my whole life in Bratislava, and a few years in Brno, Czech Republic, but I’ve always wanted to travel and see the world.
 This just seemed like a great opportunity to leave and explore a different way of living.

 You used to study there right?
 In Brno?

 Yes, I was, but at some point, I realized it wasn’t making me happy and giving me what I wanted so I stopped.

 I worked in a small shop making longboards together with my boyfriend and later we moved back home.
 After some while, we decided to move to this beautiful island- Lanzarote and start fresh.

 Yeah.
 We wanted to go somewhere where it’s hot because we always felt too cold back home.
 The Canary Islands were definitely a good idea.

 So do you like it there?
 The place, the people?
 Are you glad that you swopped the “normal life” for the ocean life?

 Yes, oh my god.
 I can’t even imagine living somewhere else anymore.
 Every day feels like in a movie.
 It’s unbelievable; the sunsets, the environment.
 It’s so magical.
 You can feel the energy of the ocean and the strength of nature every day and you realize how small and irrelevant you are in this big world.
 I am very happy here.